SERVICES

 What is psychological testing and evaluation?

-Psychological testing involves the administration of standardized tests, measures, questionnaires, and tools to look at specific psychological aspects of an individual, such as personality, emotional, cognitive, or behavioral functioning.
+Psychological testing involves the administration of written and verbal tests and questionnaires, designed to look at specific aspects of an individual, such as personality, emotional, cognitive, or behavioral functioning.

-A psychological evaluation is a comprehensive, multi-step process used to answer broader questions regarding diagnosis, treatment, and recommendations.
-It includes psychological testing, as well as conducting a thorough clinical interview, obtaining information from other sources, a review of medical and educational records, behavioral observations, a feedback session, and a written report of integrated findings and recommendations.
+A psychological evaluation is a comprehensive, multi-step process used to answer broader questions about diagnosis, treatment, and recommendations.
+It includes psychological testing, as well as a clinical interview, obtaining information from other sources, a review of medical and educational records, behavioral observations, a feedback session, and a written report of integrated findings and recommendations.

 Although the evaluation process can seem intimidating, our clients usually leave with a sense of relief, clarity, and empowerment to begin the process of getting appropriate treatment and support.